Sensirion/gas-index-algorithm/README.md

-# Sensirion Embedded Gas Index Algorithm
+# Sensirion Gas Index Algorithm

 Sensirion's Gas Index Algorithm software provides a VOC and an NOx Index output signal calculated from the SGP40/41 raw signal inputs `SRAW_VOC` and `SRAW_NOX`.
 Note: for SGP40, only `SRAW_VOC` is available.
 This algorithm enables robust detection of